XtraCube/LotusContinued/README.md

 Nothing else can be done, as Innersloth needs to make the change.

 ## Why do I get randomly kicked?
-As of April 4th, 2025: Innersloth, the developers of Among Us, have made changes to their server-side anticheat which may cause players to be kicked.
+As of April 4th, 2025: Innersloth, the developers of Among Us, have made changes to their server-side anti-cheat which may cause players to be kicked.
 - Please try to report any instances of this happening in our [Discord Server](https://discord.gg/projectlotus)
 - If you're constantly being kicked, then try using [Modded Regions](https://lotusau.top/regions), as these regions are not subjected to the same changes.